Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

 1. Demonstrate a Django deployment illustrated live, step by step, with guided mini activities and skills drills.
 2. Develop a generalized, standardized plan for deploying Django projects.
-3. Describe each step of the standardized required to deploy a Django project to a remote server.
+3. Describe each step required to deploy a Django project to a remote server.

 ## [**03m**] 🤔 Why You Should Know This